meSingh/git.wtf/.github/ISSUE_TEMPLATE/article-request.md

 ---

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen including screenshots if possible.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions you've considered.

-**To Reproduce**
+**Steps To Reproduce**
 Steps to reproduce the behavior:
 1. Run command '...'
 2. Check file '....'
 3. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.